 - They are not interested – this mostly refers to people you get to know on dating websites or social media platforms like Facebook.
-As soon as they learn something about the other person, which somehow doesn’t fit into their own preferences or lifestyle, it is much easier for them to erase that person completely out of their lives instead of trying to make compromises and save the relationship.
+As soon as they learn something about the other person, which somehow doesn’t fit into their preferences or lifestyle, it is much easier for them to erase that person from their lives instead of trying to make compromises and save the relationship.

-- The fear of a blazing conflict – this type of ghosting behavior occurs when there's an argument between the ghoster and the ghosted person.
-It's just that some people don't like being dragged into conflicts and so they avoid it by disappearing without notice.
+- The fear of a blazing conflict – this type of ghosting behaviour occurs when there's an argument between the ghoster and the ghosted person.
+It's just that some people don't like being dragged into conflicts, so they avoid it by disappearing without notice.
 There are even times when people do it to those who are close to them just to avoid arguments.

 - The fear of being attached – love is important for this type of person, but as soon as everything gets serious, he or she pushes the other person out of his or her life just to avoid getting hurt.

 - The involvement in an affair – or simply put, there is someone else.
 Even if you are already in a relationship, you may still be a victim of ghosting when your partner enters into an affair, and out of shame, he or she stops communicating with you.
-If you yourself are the one with an affair, then the contrary shall occur.
+The contrary shall occur if you are the one with an affair.

-- Other priorities and commitments – keeping the balance between work and free time can be difficult for some people.
-That's why newer relationships suffer, in order to keep old ones alive.
+- Other priorities and commitments – balancing work and free time can be difficult for some people.
+That's why newer relationships suffer, to keep old ones alive.

 Another small fun fact: According to a study, more than half of the people who have experienced being ghosted have actually already ghosted someone themselves.
 This is probably because ghosting can bring advantages in comparison to a traditional break-up.
 If you want to break up a relationship or friendship that has been going on for years, ghosting is totally unacceptable (we strongly advise against it) – but if you ignore someone after an epic failed first date or appointment, ghosting may be referred to as an alternative to disconnecting and may somewhat be considered as acceptable.